as

 b.
 To a display using the HDMI adapter.

-The remote pairing screen appears.
+The remote pairing screen displays.

 2. Complete remote pairing:

 a.
-Press Home button when prompted.
+Press the Home button when prompted.

 b.
 Follow on-screen instructions.

 c.
-Wait for Fire TV logo to appear.
+Wait for the Fire TV logo.

 3. Configure settings:

 a.
-Press Play/Pause on your remote.
+Press the Play/Pause button on your remote.

 b.
 Select your preferred language.